 For all of its local history, Abilene’s biggest claim to fame is as the hometown of President Dwight D. Eisenhower.
 And by all accounts, Ike liked Abilene, too.
 He’s even quoted saying, “The proudest thing I can claim is that I’m from Abilene.”

 There are a number of buildings located on the grounds of the museum site, including Eisenhower’s boyhood home.
-Guided tours of the home Eisenhower grew up in begin every 15 minutes and are included with admission to the historic site.
+Guided tours of the home begin every 15 minutes and are included with admission to the historic site.
 After watching a 23-minute introductory film about his life and legacy, head to the Eisenhower home to see where the family lived for almost 50 years.

-Stepping inside the small six-room home, it’s crazy to imagine that at one time nine people lived within its walls.
+It’s crazy to imagine that at one time nine people lived inside the small six-room home.
 David and Ida Eisenhower, along with their six sons and their grandfather, Jacob Eisenhower, spent their days in the cozy two-story home.
 Located on its original site, Ida Eisenhower lived in the home until she passed away in 1946.
 As a result, much of the decor and furniture is original to the Eisenhower family.

 Since it was an exceptionally rainy morning I skipped the walk to Eisenhower’s final resting place and headed to the presidential library.
-Once inside I explored some of the artifacts on view while the museum is closed.
 Of all the artifacts, I enjoyed seeing Eisenhower’s campaign materials most.
 From comic books to poodle skirts to “I like Ike” buttons in dozens of languages, it was fascinating to see the memorabilia that helped get Eisenhower elected.

 Eisenhower Presidential Library and Museum, 200 SE 4th Street in Abilene, Kansas